Complete review of the Eguana Evolve battery

 Although the batteries default to a 25% reserve, you can adjust how much of the power in your battery is reserved for outages to meet your specific needs.

-In 2018, Eguana launched their fully-integrated residential energy storage system, Evolve.
+In 2018, Eguana launched its fully-integrated residential energy storage system, Evolve.
 There are two different Evolve models: The Evolve LFP and Evolve ESS.

 |Model||Evolve LFP||Evolve ESS|